It can be a very scary time if you start bleeding during pregnancy.

 Possible Cause #5: Ectopic Pregnancy

-An ectopic pregnancy occurs when your fertilised egg implants itself outside of the uterus, usually in a fallopian tube.
-You may experience severe pain down one side of your abdomen, or generalised pain which doubles you over, you may feel faint and nauseous.
-The pain may suddenly disappear if the tube ruptures but it will return within hours/days and you will feel really unwell.
+An ectopic pregnancy occurs when your fertilised egg implants itself outside the uterus, usually in a fallopian tube.
+You might experience severe pain down one side of your abdomen, or generalised pain which doubles you over, and you might feel faint and nauseous.
+The pain can disappear suddenly if the tube ruptures but it will return within hours or days and you will feel really unwell.

-This is an emergency situation as an ectopic pregnancy can rupture the fallopian tube causing internal bleeding, damage to the tube and maternal collapse.
-Your fallopian tube may need to be removed along with the pregnancy but this does not mean you will have trouble conceiving in future provided your other ovary and fallopian tube are healthy.
+This is an emergency situation.
+An ectopic pregnancy can rupture the fallopian tube and cause internal bleeding, damage to the tube and maternal collapse.
+Your fallopian tube might have to be removed, along with the pregnancy, but it does not mean you will have trouble conceiving in future, provided your other ovary and fallopian tube are healthy.

 Possible Cause #6: Bleeding From The Placenta

-Painless vaginal bleeding can be from an abnormally placed placenta.
-Sometimes the placenta implants itself very low down on the uterine wall, occasionally right over the cervical canal.
-This is called placenta praevia and it occurs in about two percent of women.
-Placenta praevia will inevitably result in a bleed at some point in your pregnancy, usually after the 20 week period.
-There are differing degrees of severity of this condition but all will require repeat ultrasounds to accurately diagnose it.
-This condition may require bed rest, an induction or a Caesarean if it remains over the cervix in the remaining weeks of pregnancy to prevent your baby being put at risk.
+Painless vaginal bleeding can result from an abnormally placed placenta.
+Sometimes the placenta implants itself very low down on the uterine wall, and occasionally right over the cervical canal.
+This is called placenta praevia and it occurs in about 2% of women.
+Placenta praevia will inevitably result in bleeding at some point in your pregnancy – usually after the 20 week mark.
+There are differing degrees of severity of this condition but they all require repeat ultrasounds for an accurate diagnosis.
+To prevent risk to your baby, the condition might require bed rest, an induction or a Caesarean if the placenta remains over the cervix in the remaining weeks of pregnancy.

-Another cause of bleeding later in pregnancy is placental abruption (which occurs in approximately one in 200 pregnancies) where the placenta partially or completely separates from the wall of the uterus.
-Symptoms can include generalised severe pain and heavy bleeding.
-The blood may be seen by you or concealed in the uterus which will be tense, tight, hard to touch and very painful.
-If you smoke, have high blood pressure, kidney problems or pre-eclampsia, you are more at risk.
-It requires urgent admission to hospital and depending on the severity of the bleeding, you may either be put on bed rest, be induced or have a Caesarean.
-To find out more about low-lying placenta and placenta praevia read our article HERE.
+Another cause of bleeding later in pregnancy is placental abruption, where the placenta partially or completely separates from the wall of the uterus.
+It occurs in approximately 1 in 200 pregnancies.
+Symptoms include generalised severe pain and heavy bleeding.
+The blood might be visible or concealed in the uterus, which will be tense, tight, hard to the touch and very painful.
+If you smoke, or have high blood pressure, kidney problems or pre-eclampsia, you are more at risk.
+The condition requires urgent admission to hospital and, depending on the severity of the bleeding, you might be prescribed bed rest, an induction or a c-section.

 What Should I Do If I Experience Bleeding During Pregnancy?

-If you are over 20 weeks of pregnancy, seek medical advice immediately.
+If you are more than 20 weeks pregnant, seek medical advice immediately.

-Do not use tampons if you are bleeding during pregnancy, always use pads.
-If the bleeding is light and you have no pain, in the first instance, contact your midwife or obstetrician to discuss the next step.
+Do not use tampons if you are bleeding during pregnancy; always use pads.
+If the bleeding is light and you have no pain, contact your midwife or obstetrician to discuss the next step.

-Once you’ve had it checked out by a medical professional, you could also seek out an experienced acupuncturist who is a specialist in fertility/pre-natal care, as there are some points they can work on to help you with bleeding and energy in that area.
-Acupuncturists work with patients who have had recurrent or threatened miscarriage – so might be worth a try – it’s a safe, natural and healthy option.
+Once you’ve been checked by a medical professional, you could seek out an experienced acupuncturist who is a specialist in fertility or pre-natal care.
+There are some points that can be treated to help you with bleeding and energy in that area.
+Acupuncturists work with patients who have had recurrent or threatened miscarriage so it might be worth a try.
+It’s a safe, natural and healthy option.

-If the bleeding is heavy (i.e. running out and you are passing clots) and the bleeding is accompanied with stomach cramps, backache and period type pains, contact your hospital immediately.
-While this is understandably an upsetting time, try to remain as calm as you can – remind yourself that bleeding can occur in pregnancy.
-Know that it is your blood, not the babies blood that you are seeing and that it is quite possible to continue on with a healthy pregnancy.
+If the bleeding is heavy (i.e. running out and you are passing clots) and accompanied by stomach cramps, backache and period type pains, contact your hospital immediately.
+Quite understandably you will be upset, but try to remain as calm as you can and remind yourself that bleeding can occur in pregnancy.
+It is your blood, not the baby’s blood, that you are seeing and it is quite possible to continue with a healthy pregnancy.